-In addition to defending and developing natural rights theory at a more general level, my work also deals with first-order questions about what rights people have.
-For example, in “Rights Forfeiture Theorists Should Embrace the Duty View of Punishment” (Australasian Journal of Philosophy) I bring into conversation two rights-based theories of punishment—the rights forfeiture view and the duty view—and argue that proponents of the former should accept the latter.
-In “Duty-Sensitive Self-Ownership” (under review), I develop a new conception of the right of self-ownership that is designed to capture what is attractive about self-ownership theories without the implausible stringency usually associated with them.
+In addition to defending and developing natural rights theory at a more general level, my work also deals with first-order questions about what rights people have, especially with regard to punishment.
+For example, in “Rights Forfeiture Theorists Should Embrace the Duty View of Punishment” (Australasian Journal of Philosophy), I bring into conversation two rights-based theories of punishment—the rights forfeiture view and the duty view—and argue that proponents of the former should accept the latter.
+I also currently have a paper under review that criticizes new developments in rights forfeiture theory, and I’m working on a paper that explores the justification of the state’s right to control punishment.

 Applied Questions About New Technologies

-While much of my work deals with more abstract questions about rights, I’ve also recently begun to consider a number of applied questions about new technologies and the rules that govern their use.
-I’m currently working on a paper about evaluating the programming of self-driving cars.
-I’m also interested in a variety of other questions about emerging technologies: are there conditions under which manual driving should be banned because of the risks it imposes compared to self-driving cars?
-What kinds of rules should we create to govern the use of aerial drones?
-Who should be entitled to use what airspace?
-What is the best way to assign liability for harms done by and to drones?
-Over the next few years, I hope to take up some of these particular questions, as well as to begin thinking about whether there is anything general to be said about the ways that we should revise our social and legal arrangements about rights in light of new technologies that upset them.
+While some of my work deals with more abstract questions about rights, I’m also interested in a number of applied questions about new technologies and the rules that govern their use.
+I have a paper under review that considers how self-driving cars should be programmed for situations where collisions are inevitable, and I’m currently working on a paper about whether it would be permissible to prohibit human driving after it is substantially less safe that the use of autonomous vehicles.
+Over the next few years, I hope to take up several other topics related to new technology—how to manage airspace rights if aerial drones become common, how to morally evaluate the sharing economy (e.g. Uber), etc.—and to begin thinking about whether there is anything general to be said about the ways that we should revise our social and legal arrangements about rights in light of new technologies that upset them.